Rain of Arrows Rogue Endgame Build Guide

 Rapid Fire automatically restores almost all of its cost by hitting a Vulnerable target.
 Any remaining Energy required comes from the natural regeneration of Rogues and Resource Generation rolls on Rings.
 This means our top priority is making sure that we always hit at least one Vulnerable enemy each time we use Rapid Fire.

-Before you acquire the Exploit Glyph, you may not reliably refill your Energy between packs.
-In the early game, it's better to drop Shadow Step for Puncture which to help with that.
+Before you acquire the Exploit Glyph, you may not reliably refill your Energy between packs, so it may be better to replace Concealment with Puncture to help with that.

 Ravenous Aspect